ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | Unk6 | 16777217 |

 ## Custom Vectors
 Stores an RGBA color or 4 float parameters.
+If a custom vector required by the shader is missing, the value is set to black (0.0, 0.0, 0.0, 0.0).

 | Param ID | Name | Default Value | Description |
 | --- | --- | --- | --- |